kritic4/Fraud-Detection/README.md

 The Streamlit app allows users to:
 - Upload a transaction dataset in CSV format.
 - Get instant fraud prediction for each record.
-- Visualize results with confusion matrix, ROC curve, and classification metrics.
-- Explore transaction amount outliers with a boxplot.

 To run the UI locally: